Suwai/blizzlikecore/README.md

 BlizzLikeCore
 -------
-**BlizzLikeCore** is a MMORPG framework that's built using C++, and using a back-end of MySQL for the DB content. **BlizzLikeCore** is an individual project and is based on the code of CMaNGOS project with extensive changes over time to optimize, improve and cleanup the codebase at the same time as improving the ingame mechanics and functionality. if you have code for us to merge into the repo (please file a pull request), or help us by posting issues, patches and enhancement suggestions on the
+**BlizzLikeCore** is a MMORPG framework that's built using C++, and using a back-end of MySQL for the DB content. **BlizzLikeCore** is an individual project based on the code of [CMaNGOS](http://cmangos.net/ "CMaNGOS") and [ScriptDev2](http://www.scriptdev2.com/ "SD2") with extensive changes over time to optimize, improve and cleanup the codebase at the same time as improving the ingame mechanics and functionality. if you have code for us to merge into the repo (please file a pull request), or help us by posting issues, patches and enhancement suggestions on the
 forum: [BlizzLikeGroup](http://blizzlike.servegame.com "Forum")

 Download